Group gradations on Leavitt path algebras: Abstract

 \section{Abstract}

 Given a directed graph $E$ and an associative unital ring $R$ one may define the Leavitt path algebra with coefficients in $R$, denoted by $L_R(E)$.
 For an arbitrary group $G$, $L_R(E)$ can be viewed as a $G$-graded ring.
 In this article, we show that $L_R(E)$ is always nearly epsilon-strongly $G$-graded.
 We also show that if $E$ is finite, then $L_R(E)$ is epsilon-strongly $G$-graded.
-We use a result concerning Frobenius epsilon-strongly $G$-graded rings, where $G$ is finite, to obtain criteria which ensure that $L_R(E)$ is Frobenius over its identity component.
+We present a new proof of Hazrat's characterization of strongly $\Z$-graded Leavitt path algebras, when $E$ is finite.
+Moreover, if $E$ is row-finite and has no source, then we show that $L_R(E)$ is strongly $\Z$-graded if and only if $E$ has no sink.
+We also use a result concerning Frobenius epsilon-strongly $G$-graded rings, where $G$ is finite, to obtain criteria which ensure that $L_R(E)$ is Frobenius over its identity component.